 - Persistent.
-The property is set before the page is rendered and the property maintain the same value when the page is next loaded (in a future request cycle). - Transient.
+Changes the property are recorded and persist between request cycles.
+Persistent properties are restored when the page is next loaded. - Transient.
 The property is set before the page is rendered and will be reset (to default value) when the page is next loaded. - Dynamic.
 The property changes while the page is rendered, but (like transient) the property is reset when the page is next loaded.